interaktivarum/rfid2server/README.md

 The project source files are publically available at: http://github.com/interaktivarum/nfc2server.
 No installation is needed, just download the files to your prefered directory.

 ###Server
-The server can either be online or limited to a local network.
+The server can either be online or on a local network.
 For instructions on how to setup your own local server, please refer to http://apache.org.
 For instructions how to setup PHP to parse the request data, please refer to http://php.net.

 If you do not have your own server, you can use the following default settings in settings.json: